 Gradual integration of countries and cultures through the creation of a global education system (GES), as opposed to the imposition of force and other distancing approaches that tend to cause conflict.

-Empower the United Nations (or divisions such as UNESCO) so that it acts as the primary global body for facilitating the creation, development, and availability of a global education system.
+Empower the United Nations, or a global decision-making body, so that it acts as the primary body for facilitating the creation, development, and availability of a global education system.
 For the purpose of simplicity, "global education system" will be referred to as "GES".
 The collection of accurate data, interpretation, and processing of the global data would be a continuously evolving process hence the GES would be adaptive, especially with regard to evaluating and monitoring the development of new technologies that might represent existential risks.

 The global education system would be based on science and philosophy.
 This would require the continuous collection of global knowledge and resources (including capital) from countries, institutions, and corporations worldwide.
 The GES would not only be a source of scientific knowledge but also a philosophical foundation to answer some of the deeper questions we have about Life, our belief systems, and our existence.
 The GES is often referred to in "Life and Earth" as a "Universal Philosophy" which was meant to imply some basic global understanding of science and philosophy that would blanket, or complement, the existing education systems offered by countries.